vlaaad/vlaaad.github.io/reveal.md

 This feature is only available in [Reveal Pro](/reveal-pro){: .buy-button}.
 You can view DB schema and browse relational data across multiple tables using a `db:explore` action available on JDBC connection source descriptions (e.g. DataSource instances, JDBC URL strings or db spec maps if you use [next.jdbc](https://github.com/seancorfield/next-jdbc) or [clojure.java.jdbc](https://github.com/clojure/java.jdbc)):

 <video controls><source src="/assets/reveal-pro/db-full-demo.mp4" type="video/mp4"></source></video>

+## Inspector sticker window

+You can open a temporary popup window for any value in the REPL either by calling `(vlaaad.reveal/inspect x)` fn, or by using `#reveal/inspect x` reader tag.

 ## Inspect object fields and properties